-

 Next, the APR calculation assumes that the mortgage will never be pre-paid or paid.
 That means no refinancing or selling the home.
 This is highly unlikely since the average life of a home mortgage loan is less than seven years.
 Just think about your own loans: Is it rare to see the same loan in place for even just five years for many people.

 The APR calculation does not consider the value of the money used for fees.
-So if you spent thousands of dollars in discount points or higher closing cost fees to get a lower rate, the APR calculation does not give any value to the money if it wasn't spent on closing costs.
+So if you spent thousands of dollars in discount points or higher closing cost fees to get a lower rate, the APR calculation does not give any value to the money if it wasn't spent on closing costs and used elsewhere.
+Plus, do you even have the additional money to spend?
+Is it more important to have a lower rate today, or keep that cash in your pocket today?

 APR does not take tax consequences into consideration.
 This can be significant, since higher closing costs on the mortgage loan may not be deductible, while the higher interest rate typically is deductible.